nitrain/nitrain/README.md

-# Nitrain - a neuroimaging-native framework for training and visualizing deep learning models
+# Nitrain

-Nitrain provides tools for sampling and augmenting neuroimaging datasets, training deep learning models on neuroimages, and visualizing or explaining deep learning model results in a neuroimaging context.
+Nitrain is a neuroimaging-native framework for training and visualizing deep learning models.
+It provides tools for sampling and augmenting neuroimaging datasets, training deep learning models on neuroimages, and visualizing or explaining deep learning model results in a neuroimaging context.
 Nitrain also makes it easy to use pre-trained models for training or integration into imaging pipelines.

 <br />